pdee/pdee/doc/commands-python-mode.rst

 Goto beginning of line following end of except-block.
   Returns position reached, if successful, nil otherwise.

-See also `py-down-except-block': down from current definition to next beginning of except-block below.
+See also ‘py-down-except-block’: down from current definition to next beginning of except-block below.

 py-forward-try-block
 --------------------